In 12 years, the price of Bitcoin has gone from $0.0008 to nearly $69,000, only to crash back down to below $20,000 in 2022.

 So what led to Bitcoin’s second major bubble pop?
 If the value of Bitcoin is primarily based on demand, what caused demand to fall?

 Well, rumors that South Korea would ban crypto alone caused the price to plummet 12%.
-The hacking of Coincheck certainly didn’t help either.
-On January 26th Japan’s largest crypto exchange, Coincheck, was hacked and lost $530 million USD in customer’s crypto.
-The Great Crypto Heist is still the biggest theft of all time, and not only did it torpedo Coincheck, but it also reminded new investors that their crypto holdings weren’t FDIC insured.
+The hacking of Coincheck certainly didn’t help, either: on January 26, Japan’s largest crypto exchange, Coincheck was hacked and lost $530 million USD in customers’ crypto.
+The Great Crypto Heist is still the biggest theft of all time, and not only did it torpedo Coincheck, but it also reminded new investors that their crypto holdings weren’t FDIC-insured.

 “It feels like a bubble,” hedge fund manager Mark Dow told Fast Company in 2018, “[and] the less we understand the object of the bubble, the greater the scope for greed and FOMO to fill in the blanks.”